tomikais/fotobox/README.md

 * Legacy - Non-GL Driver

 ## Disable screen saver
-`sudo apt-get install xscreensaver` Run the application and select *disable screen saver* from the dropdown.
+`sudo apt-get install xscreensaver`

+Run `xhost +localhost` from a local (not ssh) terminal session and reboot the system.
+After that you can launch the *Screensaver* and select *disable screen saver* from the dropdown.

 ## Application dependency
 Navigate to application directory and run in terminal